- Gartner proposes it has no bias, but it takes billions in revenue from software vendors.

 I want to say that Gartner’s behavior is uniquely dishonest in the IT research space.
 However, I can’t.
 IDC, the Yankee Group, Aberdeen, and others follow similar corrupt models, which is why what they do cannot be classified as research.
 Upon researching statements by the leaders in these organizations, it is obvious that they are taking advantage of the general population’s lack of understanding of research rules.

 Here the head of IDC copies the hollow defense of their biased research offered by Gartner’s Hall.

 Fact-Based Service as Opposed To?

-This quote is from several years ago; however, it matches similar statements made by the White House Press Secretary Sarah Huckabee, who states that the press reports opinions when they should be reporting facts.
+This quote is from several years ago; however, it matches similar statements made by the White House Press Secretary Sarah Huckabee, who states that the press reports opinions when reporting facts.
 One important way of evaluating a statement is whether it can be reversed and whether it would ever apply.

-So if we reverse Kirk Campbell’s statement we get the following:
+So if we reverse Kirk Campbell’s statement, we get the following:

 “We provide non-fact-based advice.”